 Blind composer John Hillgrove premieres a symphony that he has composed in honour of Oliver Bradford and Laura Pennington.
 Afterwards he tells their story.
 The homely but kind-hearted Laura obtained a housekeeping job at a Cornwall cottage that had been left by its owner to be used by married couples.
 There she befriended Air Force officer Oliver Bradford who came to the cottage, hiding from everybody his face, which had been badly scarred in combat, and sunken into self-loathing.
 When Oliver’s family tried to force him to see them, the only way for him to stay free was for he and Laura to marry.
 However, their marriage of convenience soon became one of love where they discovered that the accumulated love of the cottage allowed them to see one another without flaw.

-The Enchanted Cottage is an old-fashioned weepie melodrama, It is the sort of film that could have only been produced in the 1940s.
+The film is an old-fashioned weepie melodrama, It is the sort of film that could have only been produced in the 1940s.
 Everything is wound up to a ludicrously melodramatic extreme – the tone alternates between either wailing self-pity and ridiculous self-sacrifice to absurd little homilies on the saving power of true love.

 Yet somehow or another it all works in a schmaltzy way, although the end explanation about how the other person becomes perfected in the other’s eyes because they see ‘through the eyes of love’ is pure tosh.
 The transformation scenes are well handled – the careful balance between whether the transformation is real or not is no surprise when one sees the name of DeWitt Bodeen, the author of Cat People (1942) and a number of Val Lewton’s ambiguously psychological horror films listed on the credits.